Special Educational Needs (SEN) at Oaksey School

-These children will have a support plan put in place with outcomes, provision and expectations agreed by you, your child and your child’s class teacher.
-Another significant change is that the statutory assessment procedure is now an Education, Health and Care Needs assessment leading to an Education, Health and Care Needs Plan (EHC) or “My Plan” in Wiltshire.
+Children who have a Special Education Need will have a support plan put in place with outcomes, provision and expectations agreed by you, your child and your child’s class teacher.
+Some children may have significant needs which may require an Education, Health and Care Plan (EHCP).
+The graduated response explains this in more detail.

-In accordance with the Code of Practice, we have published our “SEN School Offer” and SEN policy on the website below.
+In accordance with the Code of Practice, we have published our “SEN School Offer” and SEN policy.
+You can view these by clicking on the links here or in the document list below.

 Pupil Premium Expenditure - there are currently a very low number of children receiving 'Pupil Premium' funding in the school.